Undergraduate, Graduate and PhD Programs in Supply Chain Management, Marine Affairs & Ocean Engineering Education at URI Kingston Campus

-- BS in Supply Chain Management: The supply chain management major is a comprehensive program covering the basic and advanced topics necessary for designing, implementing, operating, and improving global supply chains.
+- BS in Business Administration - Supply Chain Management: The supply chain management major is a comprehensive program covering the basic and advanced topics necessary for designing, implementing, operating, and improving global supply chains.
 Careers in supply chain management span every industry.
 Career options also include a diverse list of positions including inventory management, customer relationship management, scheduling, purchasing, and facilities management.
 On completion of the SCM major, students earn the prestigious professional certification of Certified Transportation & Logistics (CTL) professional awarded by the American Society of Transportation and Logistics (AST&L), the premier supply chain professional organization.

 - BA or BS Marine Affairs: The primary objective of the major is to educate students in the interdisciplinary analysis needed for effective marine and coastal management.
 Students gain familiarity with issues confronting the policymaker and manager at the local, state, regional, national, and international levels.
 Students also develop an understanding of the socioeconomic, political, and legal effects of decisions and their implications.
 Specialty areas in this major include: fisheries and marine ecosystems management, coastal management, maritime transportation and ports, and ocean policy.